BioinfoNet/hack-paper/document/manuscript.md

 # Conclusions {-}
 What is the take-home message from this article?
+What are the recommendations?

 # Acknowledgement